wherobots/wherobots-typescript-sdk/README.md

    in Wherobots Cloud and returns a `Connection` instance.
 1. Calling the connection's `execute()` methods runs the given SQL statement and asynchronously returns the result as an [Apache Arrow Table](https://arrow.apache.org/docs/js/classes/Arrow_dom.Table.html) instance.
-1. The Arrow Table instance can be converted to a primitive by calling `toArray()`, and then printed to the console as formatted JSON with `JSON.stringify()`.
+1. The Arrow Table instance is converted to a primitive by calling `toArray()`, and then printed to the console as formatted JSON with `JSON.stringify()`.
 1. Calling the connection's `close()` method tears down the SQL Session connection.